Healthy Snacks for Athletes Under 18

 Simply said, these foods don’t add nutritional value to your growing athlete’s diet.

-Instead, because you’re supporting the growth and development of your child as well as his athletic performance, you want to go for wholesome, real food.
+Instead, because you’re supporting the growth and development of your child as well as their athletic performance, go for wholesome, real food.

-Wholesome, nutritious food will fuel his growth and his athletic performance.
+Wholesome, nutritious food will fuel growth and be a primary fuel source for athletic performance.

 [Got a granola bar lover?
 Check out our granola bar guide for kids!]

-When you compile your list of healthy snacks, be sure to include fruits, vegetables, whole grains, lean protein sources, dairy, and healthy fats.
+When you compile your list of healthy snacks, be sure to consider the food groups: fruits, vegetables, whole grains, lean protein sources, dairy, and healthy fats.

-More specifically, milk and dairy products like cheese, cottage cheese, yogurt work great as both a protein and carb source.
+Milk and dairy products like cheese, cottage cheese, yogurt, and chocolate milk work well because these naturally contain both a protein and carbohydrate source.

-Other protein sources like hard-boiled egg, nut butter, nuts, beans and bean dip, deli meats, and jerky all offer a good source.
+Hard-boiled egg, nut butter, nuts, beans and bean dip, deli meats, protein bars, and beef jerky all offer a good source of protein.

-Which healthy snacks does your athlete eat to fuel his sports performance?
+Which healthy snacks for your teenage athlete eat to fuel his sports performance?

 Other Sports Nutrition Resources